Chapter 15.10

 (3) In case of conflict between other codes and provisions adopted by this chapter, the code or provision that is the most restrictive, as determined by the building official, shall apply.
 [Ord.
 638 § 2 (Exh.
 B), 2016; Ord.
 583 § 2 (Exh.
 B), 2013; Ord.
 541 § 4 (Exh.
 B), 2010]

-The 2018 Edition of the International Building Code (IBC), as published by the International Code Council, Inc., and as adopted by the State Building Code Council in Chapter 51-50 WAC, and including Appendix Chapter E (Accessibility), ICC A117.1-2009 (Accessible Standards), Appendix Chapter H (Signs), Appendix Chapter J (Grading) and Appendix O (Solar Readiness) excluding Chapter 1, Administration, is hereby adopted by reference, together with the amendments set forth in this section.
-The Construction Administrative Code, as set forth in Chapter 15.05 BMC, shall be used in place of IBC Chapter 1, Administration.
+The 2021 Edition of the International Building Code (IBC), as published by the International Code Council, Inc., and as adopted by the State Building Code Council in Chapter 51-50 WAC, and including Appendix Chapter E (Supplementary Accessibility Requirements), ICC A117.1 2017 (Accessible and Usable Buildings and Facilities), Appendix Chapter H (Signs), and Appendix Chapter J (Grading) excluding Chapter 1, Administration, is adopted by reference, together with the amendments set forth in this section.
+The Construction Administrative Code, as provided in Chapter 15.05 BMC, shall be used in place of IBC Chapter 1, Administration.

 (1) The provisions of this code do not apply to temporary growing structures used solely for the commercial production of horticultural plants including ornamental plants, flowers, vegetables, and fruits.
 “Temporary growing structure” means a structure that has the sides and roof covered with polyethylene, polyvinyl, or similar flexible synthetic material and is used to provide plants with either frost protection or increased heat retention.
 A temporary growing structure is not considered a building for purposes of this code.